-The Fund applied an exclusion policy to achieve its Exclusionary Approach and met its strategy to achieve a Positive ESG Outcome.
+The Fund applied an exclusion policy to achieve its Exclusionary Approach and it made investments that are SDGaligned.
 Its compliance with the same is reported in the sustainability indicators above.

 How did this financial product perform compared to the reference benchmark?